 A seller can qualify for an FHA short sale if HUD determines the seller has a hardship.
 All FHA short sales fall under HUD, Housing and Urban Development, guidelines.
 Because the government has its fingers in the short sale, the process is a little clunky, and can be confusing to short sale agents and sellers alike.
 The following tips should help to clear up confusion.

 Basic Guidelines for an FHA Short Sale

-- Seller is at least 30 days delinquent by closing.
 HUD is very careful to say a seller should not be encouraged to stop paying on a mortgage; however, if the seller is not in arrears, the FHA short sale will not be approved.
-I don't care how they word it, the government is telling borrowers to stop making mortgage payments.
+Regardless of how they word it, the government is telling borrowers to stop making mortgage payments.

 Common Questions About an FHA Short Sale

 How long does it take to do an FHA Short Sale?

 The entire process is about 4 to 6 months, but it can take longer.
 HUD can issue an extension for another 2 months.
 It seems that whenever the government is involved, one can expect red tape and delays.
 First, if the servicer is Bank of America, HUD issues an Approval to Participate -- after a lengthy and convoluted process to determine the seller and property qualify for the FHA Short Sale.
 The seller is then given 4 months to sell the home.
 Other banks approve the FHA short sale based on the purchase contract.

 How is Market Value determined for an FHA Short Sale?

 HUD will perform a full-blown appraisal and expect market value.
 It will not allow the sales prices of foreclosures and other short sales to be included in the appraisal unless those prices are the only comparable sales.
 By eliminating nearby competing sales, sometimes the final approved sales price can be unreasonable, which is a flaw in the process.